 How old are you and will your hairline recede further?

-If you are young (<26 years old) then you might want to wait until you’re 26 years old.
+If you are young (20-30 years old) then you might want to wait until you’re 30 years old before considering surgery especially if you are not taking hair loss medications.
 This means your surgeon can assess the full pattern of your hair loss.
 It is important to know how you have receded so far, so your hair transplant surgeon can plan future hair loss and plan a hairline that would suit you as you age.

 Will you be able to prevent any further hairline recession?